johndangerstorey/mollusk/v1_contracts/README.md

 STEAL THIS CODE

-# Moloch
+# Mollusk

-> Moloch the incomprehensible prison!
-Moloch the crossbone soulless jailhouse and Congress of sorrows!
-Moloch whose buildings are judgment!
-Moloch the vast stone of war!
-Moloch the stunned governments!
+> Mollusk the incomprehensible prison!
+Mollusk the crossbone soulless jailhouse and Congress of sorrows!
+Mollusk whose buildings are judgment!
+Mollusk the vast stone of war!
+Mollusk the stunned governments!
 >
-> Moloch whose mind is pure machinery!
-Moloch whose blood is running money!
-Moloch whose fingers are ten armies!
-Moloch whose breast is a cannibal dynamo!
-Moloch whose ear is a smoking tomb!
+> Mollusk whose mind is pure machinery!
+Mollusk whose blood is running money!
+Mollusk whose fingers are ten armies!
+Mollusk whose breast is a cannibal dynamo!
+Mollusk whose ear is a smoking tomb!

 ~ Allen Ginsberg, Howl

-Moloch is a grant-making DAO / Guild and a radical experiment in voluntary incentive alignment to overcome the "tragedy of the commons".
+Mollusk is a grant-making DAO / Guild and a radical experiment in voluntary incentive alignment to overcome the "tragedy of the commons".
 Our objective is to accelerate the development of public Ethereum infrastructure that many teams need but don't want to pay for on their own.
 By pooling our ETH, teams building on Ethereum can collectively fund open-source work we decide is in our common interest.

-This documentation will focus on the Moloch DAO system design and smart contracts.
-For a deeper explanation of the philosophy behind Moloch, please read our [whitepaper](https://github.com/MolochVentures/Whitepaper/blob/master/Whitepaper.pdf) as well as the Slate Star Codex post, [Meditations on Moloch](http://slatestarcodex.com/2014/07/30/meditations-on-moloch/), which served as inspiration.
+This documentation will focus on the Mollusk DAO system design and smart contracts.
+For a deeper explanation of the philosophy behind Mollusk, please read our [whitepaper](https://github.com/MolluskVentures/Whitepaper/blob/master/Whitepaper.pdf) as well as the Slate Star Codex post, [Meditations on Mollusk](http://slatestarcodex.com/2014/07/30/meditations-on-mollusk/), which served as inspiration.

 ## Design Principles

-In developing the Moloch DAO, we realized that the more Solidity we wrote, the greater the likelihood that we would lose everyone's money.
+In developing the Mollusk DAO, we realized that the more Solidity we wrote, the greater the likelihood that we would lose everyone's money.
 In order to prioritize security, we took simplicity and elegance as our primary design principles.
 We consciously skipped many features, and the result is what we believe to be a Minimally Viable DAO.

 ## Overview

-Moloch is described by two smart contracts:
+Mollusk is described by two smart contracts:

-1. `Moloch.sol` - Responsible for managing membership & voting rights, proposal submissions, voting, and processing proposals based on the outcomes of the votes.
+1. `Mollusk.sol` - Responsible for managing membership & voting rights, proposal submissions, voting, and processing proposals based on the outcomes of the votes.
 2. `GuildBank.sol` - Responsible for managing Guild assets.

-Moloch has a native asset called `shares`.
+Mollusk has a native asset called `shares`.
 Shares are minted and assigned when a new member is accepted into the Guild and provide voting rights on new membership proposals.
 They are non-transferrable, but can be *irreversibly* redeemed at any time to collect a proportional share of all ETH held by the Guild in the Guild Bank.

-Moloch operates through the submission, voting on, and processing of a series of membership proposals.
+Mollusk operates through the submission, voting on, and processing of a series of membership proposals.
 To combat spam, new membership proposals can only be submitted by existing members and require a 10 ETH deposit.
 Applicants who wish to join must find a Guild member to champion their proposal and have that member call `submitProposal` on their behalf.
 The membership proposal includes the number of shares the applicant is requesting, and either the amount of ETH the applicant is offering as tribute or a pledge that the applicant will complete some work that benefits the Guild.

-All ETH offered as tribute is held in escrow by the `Moloch.sol` contract until the proposal vote is completed and processed.
+All ETH offered as tribute is held in escrow by the `Mollusk.sol` contract until the proposal vote is completed and processed.
 If a proposal vote passes, the applicant becomes a member, the shares requested are minted and assigned to them, and their tribute ETH is deposited into the `GuildBank.sol` contract.
 If a proposal vote is rejected, all tribute ETH is returned to the applicant.
 In either case, the 10 ETH deposit is returned to the member who submitted the proposal.

 Proposals are voted on in the order they are submitted.
 The *voting period* for each proposal is 7 days.
 During the voting period, members can vote (only once, no redos) on a proposal by calling `submitVote`.
 There can be 5 proposals per day, so there can be a maximum of 35 proposals being voted on at any time (staggered by 4.8 hours).
 Proposal votes are determined by simple majority of votes cast on the proposal, with no quorum requirement.